 All these precautions were put in place to protect both visitors and people who live in Iceland, as everyone’s health and safety is the top priority.
 And thanks to all these efforts, cases dropped to single figures and Iceland’s borders reopened over the summer.

-As is the case around Europe, cases have gone back up with the arrival of winter.
-This means there are now more restrictions in place, which are reviewed every two weeks.
+As is true around Europe, cases have gone back up with the arrival of winter.
+This means there have been more restrictions in place, which are reviewed every two weeks.

 The positive news is that data suggests that Iceland is one of the world’s leading countries when it comes to testing.
 Yes, we’re bragging again…